 GEF & GCF Regional Task Manager Central and West Africa

 IUCN supports its members in the implementation of natural resources management projects and for this purpose became an implementing agency of the Global Environment Facility (GEF) in 2014 and an accredited entity of the Green Climate Fund (GCF) in 2016.
-In order to support a growing portfolio of projects funded by these two funds, the IUCN is seeking to hire a Regional Task Manager for the West-Africa region.
-The position will be based at the IUCN regional office for central and west-Africa in Dakar , Senegal.
+In order to support a growing portfolio of projects funded by these two funds, the IUCN is seeking to hire a Regional Portfolio Manager for the West-Africa region.
+The position will be based at the IUCN regional office for West and Central Africa.

 1. Portfolio development